-Fewer Vs. Less
+2. Fewer Vs. Less

 “Fewer” means a quantifiable number.
 For example, “I had three fewer items than Tom.”
 “Less” is used in a non-quantifiable situation, such as “I was less sad after eating chocolate.”
 Pro tip: If you can attach a number to the sentence and it still makes sense, you should be using the word “fewer.”

-Who Vs. Whom
+3. Who Vs. Whom

 “Who” is a subjective pronoun, whereas “whom” is an objective pronoun.
 Pro tip: If the word, “he” can be substituted into the sentence, use “who.”
 If the word “him” can be substituted into the sentence, use “whom.”
 For example, “Who went to the store?
 He went to the store.”
 “She bought an apple for whom?
 She bought an apple for him.”

-Its Vs. It’s
+4. Its Vs. It’s

 This is one of the easiest English writing rules to remember, but it’s still one of the most common mistakes that people make.
 “Its” is possessive.
 For example, “The cat licked its paw.”
 “It’s” stands for “it is” and it’s an abbreviation.
 Pro tip: To remember which one to use, try replacing the phrase with “it is.”
 Does the sentence still make sense?
 If yes, then you use “it’s.”
 If no, then use the possessive “its.”

-Writing in Active Voice
+5. Writing in Active Voice